nebrius/commascript/README.md

 CommaScript is a backwards compatible dialect of JavaScript that provides localized static typing in JavaScript while still feeling like JavaScript.

-Note: This is a work in progress!
+**WARNING: This is a work in progress!
+The current version of the software is PRE-ALPHA**

 ## Table of Contents
 * [Design Goals](#design-goals)